kevgo/tikibase/README.md

 A Tikibase is just a set of normal Markdown files in a folder.
 You view, change, and organize these files using the text or Markdown editor of your choice.
-You manage changes to your knowledge base using a version control system like Git or Mercurial.
-The CLI application in this repository is an optional linter that helps maintain a Tikibase by finding/fixing a number of issues:
+You manage changes to the files in your knowledge base using a version control system like Git or Mercurial.
+The CLI application in this repository is an optional linter that helps maintain a Tikibase by finding and fixing a number of

-- **broken links:** Markdown or HTML links pointing to non-existing local files
+issues:

-- **broken images:** Markdown or HTML image tags pointing to non-existing files
+- **broken links/images:** links pointing to non-existing local files
-- **orphaned resources:** non-Markdown files not referenced in a Markdown document
+- **orphaned resources:** non-Markdown files not referenced by a Markdown document
 - **missing backlinks:** if document A links to document B, document B must also link to document A